 Dei Hamo arrived in the first wave of New Zealand hip-hop during the late 80s.
 He helped popularise the new sounds coming out of South Auckland and created bridges by working with a wide range of artists from different backgrounds.

-He was a key artist on the Proud and Pioneers of A Pacifikan Frontier compilations, but when this scene began to fade, he turned away from music for a few years.
+He was a key artist on the Proud and Pioneers of A Pacifikan Frontier compilations, but when this scene began to fade, he turned away from music for a few years before returning with a No.1 hit.

 Sanerivi (Sani) Sagala first took the stage under the name “Ichiban” (“number one” in Japanese) at a couple of rap competitions in the late 1980s – one in Manukau and another at the Powerstation, where he performed on the formidably large stage while still only in year nine (third form) at Aorere College in Papatoetoe.